jorgeluispcasta/concrete-quality-data-pipeline/README.md

 # concrete-quality-data-pipeline

-An end-to-end data engineering project inspired by a manufacturing quality standardization problem in concrete production.
+An end-to-end data engineering project inspired by a real manufacturing quality standardization problem in concrete production.

 The project simulates production and quality data from a network of concrete plants, standardizes the data, calculates operational KPIs, and identifies potential acquisition targets using quality, rework, material similarity and geographic proximity.